CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/twocrypto.md

 ### `xcp_oracle`
 !!! description "`TwoCrypto.xcp_oracle() -> uint256`"

     Getter for the oracle value for xcp.
-The oracle is an exponential moving average, wich a periodocity determined by `xcp_ma_time`.
+The oracle is an exponential moving average, with a periodicity determined by `xcp_ma_time`.

-    Returns: xcp oracle value (`uint256`).
+    Returns: XCP oracle value (`uint256`).

     ??? quote "Source code"